-Suddenly, a little shiny object caught her eye.
+Suddenly, a small, shiny object caught her eye.
 No need to dig, after all.
 The little archaeologist, brush in hand, went up to her discovery and examined it more carefully.

 Her mother was busy making a chocolate cake in the kitchen, while her father was in his workshop, complaining about a brush that had mysteriously disappeared.
 The little girl slipped noiselessly up to her room.

 She took a bed from the doll’s house her father had made for her, placed the strange little egg on it and put it under the warmth of her bedside lamp.
 Now she was no longer an archaeologist, she was an Eastern princess who had just been presented by a suitor with a future bird of a very rare species.
 She opened her closet, slipped on a pretty turquoise dress and stuck a tiara on her head, from which she hung an iridescent scarf belonging to her mother, then she sat down on her bed facing the egg and waited.

 Soon, her mother called her down for dinner.
 A delicious smell of chocolate wafted through the house and came to tickle her nose, but she resisted.
 She did not want to miss the hatching of her exotic bird.
 She heard her mother coming up the stairs.
 She hid the egg behind a teddy bear and sat up on her bed as if she was on a throne.